hackforla/internship/.github/ISSUE_TEMPLATE/research--distribute---collect-consent-forms-from-participants-over-18.md

 ---
-name: " Research: Distribute & Collect Consent Forms from Participants over 18"
+name: 'Research: Distribute & Collect Consent Forms from Participants over 18'
 about: The process of distributing and collecting consent forms from participants over 18 years old.
 title: 'TWE: IS[Replace YY]: RP[Replace 000]: [Replace TYPE OF PARTICIPANT] Informed